mmistakes/minimal-mistakes/_posts/2015-01-07-map-example.md

       open: true
     - coordinates: [51.027, -114.0523]
       content: I'm closed by default.
+#location: whitehouse  # Rather than build a map, you could place a location here -->
 ---

 Maps are also supported as Hero Units.
 This is achieved by adding a `map` variable to the post/page meta data in a fashion similar to the following: